-A recent report by Graphical Research indicates a growing demand for kombucha tea and states that the kombucha market will likely reach revenues of approximately two billion dollars by the year 2026.
+A recent report by Graphical Research indicates that there has been a growing demand for kombucha tea each year and states that the kombucha market will likely reach revenues of approximately two billion dollars by the year 2026.

 There are already many articles on the internet regarding the purported health benefits of kombucha, so I thought today we would discuss the often unconsidered history and globalization of this fabled drink.